Seoul Subway Line 3

-Seoul Metropolitan Subway Line 3 (dubbed The Orange Line) of the Seoul Metropolitan Subway is a rapid transit service that connects Eunpyeong District to Gangnam and southeastern Seoul.
+Seoul Subway Line 3 (dubbed The Orange Line) of the Seoul Metropolitan Subway is a rapid transit service that connects Eunpyeong District to Gangnam and southeastern Seoul.
 Most trains head further northwest to serve Goyang via the Ilsan Line.
 In 2021, the Seoul Metro operated section had an annual ridership of 295,930,000 or 810,767 passengers per day.

-In December 2010 the line is recorded as having the second highest WiFi data consumption in the Seoul Metropolitan area.
-It averaged 1.8 times more than the other 14 subway lines fitted with WiFi service zones.
+In December 2010 the line is recorded as having the second highest Wi-Fi data consumption in the Seoul Metropolitan area.
+It averaged 1.8 times more than the other 14 subway lines fitted with Wi-Fi service zones.

 History

 Construction began in 1980, and the first section of Line 3 opened (Gupabal–Yangjae; Jichuk opened in 1990) after the completion of work in two stages during 1985, along with subway Line 4.
 In October 1993, a second extension to the south was opened (Yangjae–Suseo).

 In March 1996, the Korail Ilsan Line opened and allowed Line 3 trains to through operate all the way to the city of Goyang.
-There are 2 depots near Jichuk station and Suseo station, which are for both Korail and Seoul Metro.
+There are two depots near Jichuk station and Suseo station, which are for both Korail and Seoul Metro.